 By far the cheapest way of getting into Girona city center from Girona airport is by bus.
 There are regular bus services from the airport to both Girona and Barcelona.
 On exiting the arrivals hall, we turned right and walked around 100 meters to the bus station.
 The bus destinations are clearly marked: Girona city on the left and Barcelona city on the right.

-Travelling between Girona City Centre and Barcelona Airport
+Travelling between Girona City Center and Barcelona Airport

-Barcelona-El Prat airport is 13 kms south-west of Barcelona city centre.
+Barcelona-El Prat airport is 13 kms south-west of Barcelona city center.

 The price you pay to travel between Girona and Barcelona Sants depends on the time it takes to arrive.
 This can be anything from 30 minutes to over 2 hours.
 You pay more for the Express trains.
 We chose a Regional train with around 8 stops that took 1 hour 20 minutes.
 The price was €12 per person.